Conflux-Chain/CIPs/CIPs/cip-37.md

 - **conflux-hex-address**: a valid, 20-byte, type-prefixed Conflux hex address, e.g. `0x106d49f8505410eb4e671d51f7d96d2c87807b09`.
 The way this address is derived from public keys is defined by Equation (1) of the protocol [spec](https://confluxnetwork.org/files/Conflux_Protocol_Specification_20201020.pdf).
 The string representation of this address can optionally use *mixed-case checksum address encoding* ([EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md)).

-- **conflux-base32-address**: a chain-prefixed Conflux base32-checksum address.
-The address consists of a chain-prefix indicating the network on which this address is valid, an optional address type, and a base32-encoded payload indicating the destination of the address and containing a checksum, all separated by `":"`.
-Examples: `cfx:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`, `cfx:user:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`
+- **conflux-base32-address**: a network-prefixed Conflux base32-checksum address.
+The address consists of a network-prefix indicating the network on which this address is valid, a colon (`":"`), and a base32-encoded payload indicating the destination of the address and containing a checksum, e.g. `cfx:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`.
+Optionally, the address can contain a list of key value pairs in the format `key=value` between the network-prefix and the payload, separated by colons, e.g. `cfx:type=user:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`

 <!-------------------->

 ### Encoding

-INPUT: an `addr` (20-byte conflux-hex-address), a `chain-id` (4 bytes), and a `verbose` flag (bool)
+INPUT: an `addr` (20-byte conflux-hex-address), a `network-id` (4 bytes)

 OUTPUT: a conflux-base32-address

-1. Derive the **chain-prefix**:
+1. **Network-prefix**:

 ```
-    match chain-id:
+    match network-id:
-        case 1029: "cfx"     // might be revised if mainnet chain-id changes
+        case 1029: "cfx"
         case 1:    "cfxtest"
-        case n:    "cfx[n]"
+        case n:    "net[n]"
 ```

-Examples of valid chain-prefixes: `"cfx"`, `"cfxtest"`, `"cfx17"`
+Examples of valid network-prefixes: `"cfx"`, `"cfxtest"`, `"net17"`

-Examples of invalid chain-prefixes: `"bch"`, `"conflux"`, `"cfx1"`, `"cfx1029"`
+Examples of invalid network-prefixes: `"bch"`, `"conflux"`, `"net1"`, `"net1029"`

 When presented to users, the prefix may be omitted as it is part of the checksum computation.
 The checksum ensures that addresses on different networks will remain incompatible, even in the absence of an explicit prefix.

-2. Derive the **address-type**:
+2. [OPTIONAL] **Address-type**:

 ```
     match addr[0] & 0xf0